IMIO/imio_geonode/README.rst

 -------

 A postgis image is created from postgres:9.4 docker image (https://registry.hub.docker.com/_/postgres/).
-If you add .dump postgres files in Dockerfiles/postgis/ folder, these files will be imported into DB.
+If you add .dump postgres files in Dockerfiles/postgis/ folder, these files will be imported into DB during first start.